 “The American people have a right to know what their Government is doing in their name, behind closed doors, to prisoners who have been locked up, isolated, tortured, and never charged with any crime.,” said attorney Larry Lustberg, who argued today.

-, and was filed in the U.S. District Court for the Southern District of New York.
+The case is CCR v.
+DOD, et al., and was filed in the U.S. District Court for the Southern District of New York.
 The Center for Constitutional Rights is the plaintiff in the case, which is being litigated by Larry Lustberg and Benjamin Yaster of the law firm Gibbons PC, and Professor Sandra Babcock of Northwestern Law School.
 Today’s hearing was an oral argument on CCR’s motion for summary judgment.

 The Center for Constitutional Rights works with communities under threat to fight for justice and liberation through litigation, advocacy, and strategic communications.
 Since 1966, the Center for Constitutional Rights has taken on oppressive systems of power, including structural racism, gender oppression, economic inequity, and governmental overreach.
 Learn more at ccrjustice.org.

 January 3, 2014